survivejs/webpack-book/manuscript/loading/03_fonts.md

 If you exclude Opera Mini, all browsers support the *.woff* format.
 If you go only with modern browsers, its newer version, *.woff2*, can be enough.

+{pagebreak}

-If you go with one format, you can use a similar setup as for images and rely on both *file-loader* and *url-loader* while using the limit option:
+Going with one format you can use a similar setup as for images and rely on both *file-loader* and *url-loader* while using the limit option:

 ```javascript
 {